Teaching Learning Methodology

 Defining Innovation in Teaching and Learning

 The term “Innovation” in teaching and learning is intrinsically quite broad in perspective and there are a number of views on how to define it.
-In the department of Electrical Engineering of SKIT-Jaipur, we define it as follows:
+In the department of Management Studies of SKIT-Jaipur, we define it as follows:

 “Any teaching strategy, approach, technique, or tool can qualify to be termed as an innovation if it is used to produce quantifiable gain for student outcomes or the student experience, and can be implemented widely”